Gaussian entanglement revisited: Introduction

-This paper is organised as follows: in Sec.~\ref{methods}, the definition and basic properties of Schur complements and matrix means that will be used in our derivations are recalled, and the Gaussian notation is set; Sec.~\ref{secp} contains our main novel finding: a simplified necessary and sufficient condition for Gaussian separability in the general $m$ vs $n$-mode case; Sec.~\ref{ppt} contains a new proof of the sufficiency of the PPT criterion for separability of $1$ vs $n$-mode Gaussian states achieved in a few, swift Schur complements' manipulation; Sec.~\ref{inva} shows that invariance under partial transposition implies separability; in Sec.~\ref{symm} we prove that mono-symmetric states are amenable, under local unitary operations, to the $1$ vs $n$-mode case, thus implying that PPT is sufficient for them too (see Fig.~\ref{mononucleosi}); in Sec.~\ref{mode-wise} we provide the reader with a new proof of the sufficiency of PPT for separability of isotropic Gaussian states, not relying on their mode-wise decomposition; Sec.~\ref{pass} contains our novel analysis of entanglement generation under passive operations.
+This paper is organised as follows: in Sec.~\ref{methods}, the definition and basic properties of Schur complements and matrix means that will be used in our derivations are recalled, and the Gaussian notation is set; Sec.~\ref{secp} contains our main novel finding: a simplified necessary and sufficient condition for Gaussian separability in the general $m$ vs $n$-mode case; Sec.~\ref{ppt} contains a new proof of the sufficiency of the PPT criterion for separability of $1$ vs $n$-mode Gaussian states achieved in a few, swift Schur complements' manipulation; Sec.~\ref{inva} shows that invariance under partial transposition implies separability; in Sec.~\ref{symm} we prove that mono-symmetric states can be reduced, under local unitary operations, to $1$ vs $n$-mode states, which implies that the PPT condition is sufficient for them too (see Fig.~\ref{mononucleosi}); in Sec.~\ref{mode-wise} we provide the reader with a new proof of the sufficiency of PPT for separability of isotropic Gaussian states, not relying on their mode-wise decomposition; Sec.~\ref{pass} contains our novel analysis of entanglement generation under passive operations.
 Sec.~\ref{outro} concludes the paper with a brief summary and some future perspectives related to this work.